Mechanisms of Introspective Awareness: Localizing Introspection Mechanisms

 \looseness=-1 \textbf{Weak evidence carriers.} Gate features are nonlinear with respect to injection strength, and single transcoder features cannot compute this nonlinearity alone.
 Thus, upstream features must perform an intermediate step.
 We hypothesized that these intermediate features detect anomalies monotonically along preferred directions, each handling one direction, collectively tiling the space of possible anomalies.
-We searched for these ``weak evidence carriers'' by selecting for: (1) positive dose-strength correlation (activation increases with steering magnitude), (2) non-zero detection correlation, (3) non-zero forced identification correlation, and (4) negative gate attribution ($\mathbf{w}_{\text{decoder}}^f \cdot \mathbf{w}_{\text{encoder}}^\text{gate} < 0$ for the top-ranked gates, indicating the feature suppresses gate activation).
+We searched for these ``weak evidence carriers'' by selecting for: (1) positive dose-strength correlation (activation increases with steering magnitude), (2) nonzero detection correlation, (3) nonzero forced identification correlation, and (4) negative gate attribution ($\mathbf{w}_{\text{decoder}}^f \cdot \mathbf{w}_{\text{encoder}}^\text{gate} < 0$ for the top-ranked gates, i.e., the feature suppresses gate activation).
 Unlike gates, evidence carriers number in the hundreds of thousands, and their individual contributions are correspondingly diluted.
-The top-ranked evidence carriers for individual concepts include a mix of concept-specific features (e.g., geological terminology for Granite, astronomical phenomena for Constellations) and more generic discourse features (\Cref{figure:evidence-carrier-examples}).
+The top-ranked evidence carriers include a mix of concept-specific features (e.g., geological terminology for \texttt{Granite}, astronomical phenomena for \texttt{Constellations}) and more generic features, including several related to interjections or transitions in text (\Cref{figure:evidence-carrier-examples}).
 Progressive ablation of top-ranked carriers produces only modest reductions in detection rates, and patching them onto unsteered examples yields similarly small effects (\Cref{appendix-section:carrier-features}).
 This suggests that while these features collectively carry steering-related information, no small subset is individually necessary or sufficient, consistent with a distributed representation in which many features each contribute weak evidence that is then aggregated downstream.